-I was chatting with a friend, and somehow we got on the topic of her brother’s birthday cake.
-Their family had an old-fashioned apple cake recipe that had been passed down for generations.
+I was chatting with a friend and somehow, we got on the topic of her brother’s birthday cake.
+Her family has an old-fashioned apple cake recipe that has been passed down for generations.

-I can’t tell you how big of a smile I had on my face when I was looking at that photo of the original recipe card.
+I can’t tell you how big of a smile I had on my face when I was looking at the photo of the original recipe card.

 I didn’t grow up baking or cooking with my parents or grandparents, so I don’t have a box full of family recipes.